top of page

 How it all began

-In 1978 Jack Norwood, a deacon at Belle Vue Baptist Church in Southend was asked by the Baptist Men’s Movement (BMM) to head up a project making incubators.
-This was followed by a request for solar powered incubators and Jack went out to Zaire (now the Democratic Republic of Congo) for a year (1981) to develop them.
-A teacher from Waterlooville, John Bennett became interested and from this partnership and Tools with a Mission was borne.
+In 1978 Jack Norwood, a deacon at Belle Vue Baptist Church in Southend, was asked by the Baptist Men’s Movement (BMM) to head up a project making incubators.
+This was followed by a request for solar-powered incubators, and Jack went out to Zaire (now the Democratic Republic of Congo) for a year in 1981 to develop them.
+A teacher from Waterlooville named John Bennett became interested.
+It was from this partnership that Tools with a Mission was born.

-As John became involved he extended his interest as he discovered that tools were badly needed and soon involved pupils from his school collecting all kinds of agricultural tools.
+As John became involved, he discovered that tools were badly needed.
+He soon involved pupils from his school, collecting all kinds of agricultural tools.
 Under his supervision the pupils cleaned, renovated and painted the tools ready to go to Zaire.
-They organised a “sponsored event” to get the money with which to ship them, and that was the first Tools with a Mission shipment sent to Zaire (now DR Congo).
+They organised a “sponsored event” to get the money with which to ship them, and that was the first Tools with a Mission shipment sent to Africa.

-This idea began to formulate in John’s mind, and he decided that there must be others in the same situation trying to pass on skills to people who badly needed them, but with little in the way of actual tools.
-John suggested the idea to the Baptist Men’s Movement who adopted the idea and launched Tools with a Mission in 1984.
+This idea grew in John’s mind, and he decided that there must be others in the same situation trying to pass on skills to people who badly needed them, but with little in the way of actual tools.
+John suggested the idea to the Baptist Men’s Movement, who adopted the idea and launched Tools with a Mission in 1984.

 From garage to barn

-Space was again soon at a premium and it was at this point that rented premises had to be sought in order to obtain the kind of space required.
+Space was again soon at a premium.
+It was at this point that rented premises had to be sought in order to obtain the kind of space required.
 TWAM moved into Perry Barn, in Sproughton, just outside Ipswich which had 2,300 square feet of warehouse space, plus the luxuries of heating, toilets and a canteen area.
 TWAM was now growing at a rate that was unimaginable in the early days.

-By this stage, the output had increased dramatically, due to the fact that all operations could now be carried out under the one roof.
-It was decided to register as a charity in 2004.
-TWAM quickly established itself as an interdenominational charity, gaining support from all the major denominations as well as many secular organisations.
-In spite of additional storage space being created by using two 20-foot containers and a Portakabin to accommodate the office staff, operational space quickly became a premium.
+Soon. the output had increased dramatically, due to the fact that all operations could now be carried out under one roof.
+It was decided to register TWAM as a charity in 2004, gaining support from all the major denominations as well as many secular organisations.
+In spite of additional storage space being created by using two 20-foot containers and a Portakabin to accommodate the office staff, operational space quickly became an issue once again.

 From barn to warehouse

-Since then TWAM has continued to grow with the addition of workshops in Coventry, Kenilworth, Penarth, Halstead and Cowdenbeath.
-These were all volunteer led and contributed to the signifcant growth in the output of tools and containers sent to Africa.
+Workshops in Coventry, Kenilworth, Penarth, Halstead and Cowdenbeath opened soon after.
+These were all volunteer-led and contributed to the significant growth in the output of tools and containers sent to Africa.

-TWAM was soon sending tools to countries in Africa and Eastern Eurupe and by the early 2000's had settled on DR Congo, Kenya, South Africa, Tanzania, Uganda, Zambia and Zimbabwe.
+TWAM was soon sending tools to countries in Africa and Eastern Europe, and by the early 2000's had settled on DR Congo, Kenya, South Africa, Tanzania, Uganda, Zambia, and Zimbabwe.

-2015 saw the begining of signigfficant growth for TWAM as new staff were recruited and the mission began a refocus.
-Over the ensusing years TWAM focused on DR Congo, Uganda, Zambia and Zimbabwe with 18 containers a year being despatched to these countries containing around half a million individual tools.
-Ipswich was revamped, the van fleet increased and modernised and overseas teams established.
+2015 saw the beginning of significant growth for TWAM as new staff were recruited.
+Over the ensuing years TWAM focused on DR Congo, Uganda, Zambia, and Zimbabwe with 18 containers a year (half a million tools) being despatched to these countries.
+Ipswich was revamped, the van fleet increased, and overseas teams were established.

-The growth was acheived with the support of a number of independent workshops standing with TWAM and making offering a huge support.
-These included Tool Aid Ringwood, Medway Volunteer Group, Tools4Africa, Sheffield and Tendring Tools4Africa.
+The growth was achieved with the support of a number of independent workshops standing with TWAM and offering a huge support.
+These included Tool Aid Ringwood, Medway Volunteer Group, Tools4Africa, and Sheffield and Tendring Tools4Africa.

 The next major step in our history